LimePoint/opschain-docs/docs/reference/concepts/properties.md

 ### Database

 Properties stored in the database are encrypted prior to being written to disk such that they are encrypted-at-rest.
-Within each action, project properties are available via `OpsChain.project.properties`.
-Similarly environment properties are available via `OpsChain.environment.properties`.
+Within each action, project properties are available via `OpsChain.properties_for(:project)`.
+Similarly, environment properties are available via `OpsChain.properties_for(:environment)`.
+Actions can modify these properties at runtime and any changes will be persisted to the database (see [modifiable properties](#modifiable-properties) below).

 #### Editing properties